Matching with Nested and Bundled Pandora Boxes: Vertex-Based Algorithms Proofs

 We analyze Example \ref{ex:vertex-based-counterexample} here, and find that an optimal algorithm can achieve a positive value by correctly ordering the inspection of endpoints, while a vertex-based algorithm cannot distinguish the endpoints to choose the correct order.

+Similar to the proof of Proposition \ref{prop:simul-fails}, the key is to observe that one direction of inspection obtains information immediately while the other pays an extra cost for unhelpful information.
+Randomizing the inspection order is not enough to obtain a constant approximation because one direction has negative welfare.

 Faced with the possibility of inspecting the wrong order, any inspecting vertex-based algorithm expects to receive a negative welfare and would rather do nothing.
 This will hold even if the vertex-based algorithm is randomized.
 We break this proof down into an analysis of the optimal solution, the claim that a vertex-based algorithm cannot distinguish the endpoints, and combine the two for a proof of Proposition \ref{prop:vertex-based-fails}.

 \begin{claim} \Opt{} on Example \ref{ex:vertex-based-counterexample} achieves welfare $1/4$. \end{claim}

 \begin{proof} We consider the options available to an algorithm: starting its inspection with vertex $i$ and with $j$.
 (The algorithm can also do nothing, for welfare zero.)